HOMELESS EDUCATION - McKinney Vento

 Under AB 1733, Californians experiencing homelessness, as defined further in the federal McKinney-Vento Homeless Assistance Act, are eligible to receive at no cost, a certified record of live birth or a state-issued photo identification card subject to several conditions.
 (Please download form below.)

-Student Residency Questionnaire
+Student Housing Questionnaire

 - Bus passes to get to/from school

-- Breakfast and Lunch at school (through a referral from me or the Free & Reduced Food Application)
+- Breakfast and Lunch at school

 - School Supplies